A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: The Poincaré-Birkhoff theorem for rapidly asymptotically unitary Hamiltonian systems

+We can use local Floer homology to compute the filtered Floer homology in these action windows.
+Indeed, since $p_{j+m}a_0$ is an isolated critical value and the $1$-periodic orbits of $F_{j,m}$ are finite in number, we can use lemma \ref{lem:local_to_nbh_HF} for $J=I$ or $J=I+2C_{j,m}$ to conclude that

-Without loss of generality, we can further assume that $p_0$ is larger than the order of any of root of unity in the spectrum of $d\phi(z_0)$.
-In particular, $p_{j+m}$ is never a multiple of the order of a root of unity in $\sigma(d\phi(z_0))$.
-Using \cite[Theorem 1.1]{GinzburgGuerel2010_LFHAG} (see lemma \ref{lem:HFloc_iterated}), it follows that the local Floer homology of $z_0$ contributes non-trivially to the direct sum \eqref{eq:calc_of_HFFjm_around_J}.
-Denote by $\deg\supp\HFloc_*\left(H,z\right)$ the set of degrees in which the local Floer homology is not trivial (see \eqref{eq:def_of_degsupp}).
-As we take $j>j_0$ large enough, we see that the supports in degree of the local Floer homology summands corresponding to fixed points with different mean Conley-Zehnder index become disjoint.
+We want to find non-zero classes in this filtered homology.
+To do this, we will use a theorem of Ginzburg and Gürel \cite[Theorem 1.1]{GinzburgGuerel2010_LFHAG} on the iterated local Floer homology to show that the local Floer homology of $z_0$ contributes non-trivially to the direct sum \eqref{eq:calc_of_HFFjm_around_J}.
+Here are the details.

+We denote the set of degrees in which the local Floer homology is not trivial by $\deg\supp\HFloc_*$ (see equation \eqref{eq:def_of_degsupp} in section \ref{sub:local_floer_homology}).
+As stated in lemma \ref{lem:degsupp_of_HFloc}, $\deg\supp\HFloc_*$ is contained in an interval of length $2n$ around the mean Conley-Zehnder index of the fixed point.
+This implies that as we take $j>j_0$ large enough, the supports in degree of the local Floer homology summands corresponding to fixed points with different mean Conley-Zehnder index appearing in \eqref{eq:calc_of_HFFjm_around_J} become disjoint.
 This lets us conclude that for every $m$ and all $j$ large enough, for $J=I$ or $J=I+2C_{j,m}$,